The Succulent Plant Page goes to

 Aeonium simsii Stearn 1951

-The bluish-green lanceolate leaves of this small plant have ciliate margins.
+The bluish-green lanceolate leaves of this small succulent plant have ciliate margins.
 The inflorescence is a peduncle of a few tens of greenish-yellow flowers on a leafy flower stem, arising from a basal leaf axil of the rosette.

 Native to the Canary Islands (Gran Canaria), growing at elevations of up to 6000 ft.

-Aeonium undulatum Webb and Berthelot 1841
+Above: Aeonium undulatum Webb and Berthelot 1841

 Aeonium sp.